qusers/Q/experiments/analytical-charge-validation/ANALYSIS.md

 energy expression or dynamics method changed.

-Still required: between-replica/direction/radius comparisons, additional observable diagnostics and sensitivity analyses, endpoint preparation and the complete pilot campaign generator.
+Still required: between-replica/direction/radius comparisons, additional observable diagnostics and sensitivity analyses, transfer from the [endpoint preparation workflow](ENDPOINT_PREPARATION.md) and the complete pilot campaign generator.
 The [physical protocol](PILOT_PROTOCOL.md) and its no-fitting rules remain in force.
 No HPC experiment was submitted for this analysis work.